 Below we outline how professional and technical universities can help create a better future for the UK with the right policies and practices in place.
-We set out impactful priority actions for the government to take in the first 100 days that cost little or nothing to deliver.
+We set out impactful priority actions for the government to take in the short-term that cost little or nothing to deliver.